VirtualFlyBrain/VFB_2/specs/use_stories.md

 Notes on links from FlyBase: linkout for images from expression.
 Also link from PubMed.
 Also think through other linkout mechanisms from FlyBase, but this will require more pages e.g. for contructs, alleles, genes.
 Links from first FB hit page to images?

-Add entry points by functional system.
-We already have the semantics to hook all this together: neurons, phenotypes, GO annotations.
-These could use labeled system schematics.
+TBA:  entry points by functional system.
+- We already have the semantics to hook elements of functional systems together: neurons, phenotypes, GO annotations.
+- Labelled schematics could provide

-__POssible sources of users storiesUse stories from community forum ?__
+__Possible external sources of users stories?__

-Use Google groups or add new forum.
+- Google groups
+- Community forum (TBA)
+- Interviews during UX testing

 ### Plausible fictional use cases